mikrono/tModLoaderWiki_kr_ko/Mod-Browser.md

 A lot.
 You don't want your mod to be quickly judged to be bad because of a poor first release.

 ### Make a Website
-Most mods make a thread on the [Terraria Community Forum](https://forums.terraria.org/index.php?forums/client-server-mods-tools.116/) Making a thread provides a great way to interact with your users.
-They can give bug reports and criticism/praise.
-Once you have a thread, copy the URL and paste it into your build.txt on the `homepage` line.
+Most mods make a thread on the [Terraria Community Forums](https://forums.terraria.org/index.php?forums/client-server-mods-tools.116/) Making a thread provides a great way to interact with your users.
+They can give bug reports and criticism or praise.
+Once you have a thread, copy the URL and paste it into your build.txt on the `homepage` property.
 See ExampleMod if you are unclear on the layout of the build.txt file.
 Save build.txt.

 ### Build
 Save all your files and Build the mod in the Mod Sources menu.